kronda/freemindsbookclub/wordpress/wp-content/plugins/genesis-featured-content-widget/README.md

 1. gsfc_extra_post_args - extra post args for the extra posts list
 1. gsfc_list_items - HTML markup for the list items
 1. gsfc_form_fields - Add custom fields to widget form

-## Changelog ##
-1.0.0 (09/04/2013)

-* First Public Release

-## Special Thanks ##
-I owe a huge debt of gratitude to all the folks at StudioPress & Gary Jones, their themes make my life easier.